standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 | Computer-friendly name | `new-feature` |

+### 4.1 Branch from master

+Using your preffered Git client create a new branch using your new pattern name.

-### a.
-Create a new folder
+### 4.2 Create a new folder

 Create the folder `src/patterns/new-feature`.
 This folder contains the JavaScript, CSS and documentation for the feature.

-Note, there is already a dummy pattern in the DPL (`src/patterns/dummy-pattern/`) that can be copied and modified.
-If you prefer, simply copy and rename this directory then modify the folder and file names in line with the instructions below.

-### b.
-Create Handlebars files
+### 4.3 Create Handlebars files

 Create a Handlebars file `src/patterns/new-feature/new-feature.hbs`.